-This severe winter weather placed widespread pressure on the country and many organisations faced criticism for being unprepared.
-All have learnt from the severe weather and as a result have improved their contingency plans for such an event.
+Severe winter weather places widespread pressure on the country and government organisations.
+However all agencies have learnt from previous instances of severe weather and as a result have improved their contingency plans for such an event.

 Each Council has a Highways Winter Service Plan which operates throughout the winter period which traditionally runs from November through to March.
 The objectives of these Highways Winter Service Plans is to ensure that the highways network remain operational throughout periods of freezing ice and snow.